 Fun with Franchises: Harry Potter and the Deathly Hallows Part 2 (2011), Part I — “Squibmalion”

-Today we start the end of a franchise in our Fun with Franchises series as we begin Harry Potter and the Deathly Hallows Part 2.
+We continue with another entry in our Fun with Franchises series, Harry Potter and the Deathly Hallows.
+Part 2.

 Previously, on Harry Potter and the Deathly Hallows:

 Voldemort has the Elder Wand.
 Does this mean the end for Harry Potter and all of wizardkind?

 What a way to open.

 This opening music over Hogwarts is giving me weird Hymn of the Fayth vibes.
 Since this is the last movie, I guess you could call it this franchise’s final…fantasy?
 Although it also sort of reminds me of the song that Pippin sings for that bitch ass steward in Return of the King.

 Note to self: Make sure Denethor is called a “Bitch ass steward” at least once when we get around to Lord of the Rings.